madebysource/lesshat/mixins/transition/transition.md

   And also properties inside `transition` definition are automatically prefixed, if it is needed.
   **W3C property value is appending all prefixed values.**
   Why?
-Some browsers support W3C unprefixed property, but value must be sometimes prefixed.
+Some browsers support W3C unprefixed properties, but values must be sometimes prefixed.
   Let's consider this example:

     div {